Aiding Restorative & Regenerative Futures

 As Environment and Society Scholars, we critically engage the urgent issues of these times, which we understand as contextualized in long histories of human social and ecological interactions.
 Our research has the main intention of recognising and creating safe and thriving spaces – environmentally, culturally and socially – for all beings.

-Find out more about our research in Environmental and Society.
+Find out more about our research in Environment and Society.